Spring Boot 4 with Virtual Threads and Structured Concurrency: Production Migration Guide

 Performance Benchmarks: Virtual vs Platform Threads

-// Benchmark results (Spring Boot 4 REST API with PostgreSQL)
+// Representative results (Spring Boot 4 REST API with PostgreSQL)

 // Platform threads (200 thread pool):